GoogleCloudPlatform/reporting-api-forwarder/README.md

 ![Prometheus UI](./static/image/prometheus-1.png "the chart on Prometheus UI")

+Also you can access to [the pre-defined dashboard of Grafana](http://localhost:3000/d/uhbXu_H7z/reporting-api?orgId=1).

 ### Standalone

 If you already uses OpenTelemetry Collector and have the monitoring backend, you can run `forwarder` alone.